 - You will be redirected to the training website.
-Complete the training and then you will be prompted to complete the background check.
+Once you have completed the training, you will be prompted to complete the background check.

 A missions orientation training based on the book Passport to Missions is required for all our Student Missionaries and volunteers serving outside of the United States or Canada.
 Check with your Student Missions Director to find out if this training is offered on your campus.
 If not, you may enroll in the free online Passport to Missions course.

 - Airline Ticket

-- Online Application
+- Online application

-- Resume (optional, but helpful)
+- Updated resume (optional, but helpful)